 Tamarama Beach is a beautiful stretch of sandbetween two prominent headlands over looking Dixons Bay.

-It’s one of the best beaches for surfing close to the city, but if are not a surfer that is fine too – just kick back on the sand and enjoy the guys and girls carving up the swell.
+It’s one of the best beaches in Sydney for surfing, but if you are not a surfer that is fine too.
+Just kick back on the sand and enjoy the guys and girls carving up the swell.